shaunvxc/jsonlike/README.md

 ###Goal
 The goal of this package is **try** and provide the same functionality as `json.loads()` for data that **looks** like JSON, but doesn't play nicely with `json.loads()` or other common solutions.

 In its current state, it simply applies some heuristics that solve some of the common cases I've run into while working with not-quite `json` structured data.

-Overtime, I see it becoming a **far** more useful package, as more cases are encountered and handled.
+Overtime, I'd like to see it turn into something a bit more robust.

 ###Usage
 ```python